 The Leadership in Medicine-Health Management Program offers combined bachelor's, master's and doctoral degrees for students who anticipate assuming a leadership role in 21st-Century medicine.
 Below is a short description of the application process, but for complete details on the program, requirements and academic components, visit and review the Leadership in Medicine website.

-The eight-year Leadership in Medicine-Health Management Program is jointly sponsored by Union College, Union Graduate College and Albany Medical College.
-Acceptance into the program requires high school applicants to apply to Union College using the Common Application or the Coalition Application.
+The eight-year Leadership in Medicine-Health Management Program is jointly sponsored by Union College, Clarkson University (Capital Region Campus) and Albany Medical College (AMC).
+Acceptance into the program starts with high school seniors applying to Union College by November 1 using the Common Application or the Coalition Application.
 Union notifies qualified applicants, who then complete the Albany Medical College (AMC) supplemental application.
 The supplemental application will be emailed to the applicant by AMC.
 The Admissions Committee at AMC invites selected candidates for interviews.
-Interviews take place virtually on Tuesdays or Thursdays in January, February and March and also include visits and tours (required) at both Union and Albany Medical College.
+Interviews take place virtually on Tuesdays or Thursdays in January, February and March.

-You must submit the Common Application to Union by Nov.
-15. Indicate your interest in Leadership in Medicine-Health Management Program by checking the appropriate box.
+You must submit your application to Union by November 1.
+Indicate your interest in Leadership in Medicine-Health Management Program by checking the appropriate box.
 Applicants for need-based financial aid must also submit the required financial aid documents by November 1.

 The most important credential for admission is academic excellence, as evidenced by: